 In no instance will a Conservation Incentive Program (CIP) incentive total more than 100% of the purchase price or cost of an item or service.

 All incentives are subject to all conditions detailed in the CIP policies.

-The Environmental Department issues Tribal Hunting Permits to Gun Lake Tribal Citizens to hunt on Tribal lands.
+The Environmental Department issues Tribal Hunting Permits to Gun Lake Tribal Citizens and their spouses to hunt on Tribal lands.
 Permits are valid April 1 through March 31 of the following year.
 Hunting and Trapping is regulated through the Wildlife Conservation Ordinance adopted by Tribal Council Resolution 17-1030 (September 7, 2017) and amended by Tribal Council Resolution 18-1100 (September 27, 2018.
 The full ordinance can be found on the Member’s Portal along with the current Tribal Land Hunting Maps.

-- Household Hazardous Waste Recycling - is open to the Tribal Community the third Thursday of every month at the Government Campus in Shelbyville.
+Household Hazardous Waste Recycling is open to the Tribal Community Monday through Friday at the Government Campus.
 Appointments are necessary.

 - Old/expired household cleaning products